NickyMeuleman/nicky-blog/content/wsl2-zsh-docker/index.md

 When node releases a new version, you can run that same command again.

-You'll need to tell NVM which version of node you want to use.
+You'll need to tell nvm which version of node you want to use.
 So next time you boot your linux distro, you'll have to use.

 ```sh